 Safety and Security

-You are our top priority.
+You're our top priority.

-Whether you’re waiting to connect or travel to your final destination, RTD is focused on providing a Welcoming Transit Environment during every step of your journey.
-Our security and customer support teams work around the clock to ensure you safely reach your destination, and you have the information and tools needed for a comfortable and convenient connection.
+Our police officers and customer support teams work around the clock to ensure you safely reach your destination, and also have the information and tools needed for a comfortable and convenient connection.

 Transit Watch: See.
 Say.
 Solve.